 Help Kids Recover from the Time Change

-Although a lot of people need to adjust when the clocks spring forward, the transition can be especially tough on children.
+Although many people need to adjust after changing the clocks, the transition can be especially tough on children.

 “Kids need more sleep than adults, so when they don’t get enough, it impacts everything from behavior and mood to school performance,” says Lauren Levine, MD, a ColumbiaDoctors pediatrician, who is also a mother of three.
 “Depending on the child, it could take a couple of days to a couple of weeks to recover from the time change.”